mvahaste/www/data/content.md

 ## Hi, I'm Mikk <WaveEmoji />

-I'm a **22-year-old** student at the **University of Tartu**, currently in my second year, mainly focusing on **web development**.
-I've always been into computers and programming—I first started messing around with Python and quickly got hooked on web development, doing both **front-end** and back-end, with a larger focus on the former.
+I'm a **22-year-old** informatics student at the **University of Tartu**, mainly focused on **front-end** with some back-end experience.
+I got into coding through Python and quickly found my way to web development.

-Outside of coding, I enjoy playing video games—**ELDEN RING** and **Subnautica** are probably my favorites, followed by the rest of the **Souls** games.
-I also listen to a lot of music, hit the gym and occasionally read when I get the chance.
+Outside of coding, I enjoy gaming—my favorites are **ELDEN RING** and **Subnautica**, followed by the rest of the **Souls** series—listening to music, going to the gym, and reading when I get the chance.

 ## Contact

-Let's get in touch, email me at **mvahaste@proton.me**!
+Want to chat?
+Feel free to reach out at **mvahaste@proton.me**!

 <Socials />

 ## Projects

-Some of my projects, unfortunately some of the source code is private.
+Here are some of my projects—while some code is private, I'm happy to share details!

 <ProjectsGrid />

 ## Skills

-Some of the languages I know and technologies I use.
+Languages and tools I work with:

 <SkillsList />